-Based on the aforementioned criteria, the Authority has Barlinvis Apartments Project as its component unit.
+Based on the aforementioned criteria, the Authority had Barlinvis Apartments Project as its component unit.
+See Note S regarding the Barlinvis sale and discontinued operations.

 Basis of Financial Statements

 The Authority's financial statements are prepared on the accrual basis in accordance with accounting principles generally accepted in the United States of America (GAAP) applicable to proprietary (enterprise) funds of state and local governments.
 The focus of enterprise funds is the measurement of economic resources, that is, the determination of operating income, changes in net position (deficit), financial position and cash flows.
 The GASB is responsible for establishing GAAP for state and local governments through its pronouncements.